Table of contents

 Descriptive file names

-• Understandable and descriptive – Graphic names should reflect the content of the image and, if possible, contain relevant keywords.
+• Understandable and descriptive – Graphic names should reflect the image’s content and, if possible, contain relevant keywords.
 For example, instead of “image1.jpg”, use “house-on-plaza.jpg”.
-In the name, you should not use other characters or write words together: “dom_na_plazy.jpg” czy “domnaplazy.jpg”.
+You should not use other characters or write words together in the name: “dom_na_plazy.jpg” czy “domnaplazy.jpg”.

 Attribute alt (alternative text)

-• Descriptive and concise – Use the alt attribute to provide a brief but accurate description of the image.
-The alternative text is used by search engine robots to understand the context of the image.
+• Descriptive and concise—Use the alt attribute to provide a brief but accurate description of the image.
+Search engine robots use the alternative text to understand the context of the image.

 • Keywords – Including keywords in the alt text can help with SEO, but they should be used naturally and only when they match the image.